 Meta – Descriptions, proper attribution, links in and out, alt tags, etc.

-Even if you start to do just a little bit, do a little bit in each category.
+Even if you choose to do just a little bit, do a little bit in each category.
 Slowly gaining momentum over time, Google will reward you, and when your company makes the big push, it will be that much easier as you ramp up your online marketing.

 Pay Per Click